 It depends: On the cause.
 If you had surgery, it may only take a few days, but if it is due to a disease or medication reaction it can take longer.
 It is best to ask the doctor who is familiar with your situation. ...Read more

 Allergies?: Lower eyelids and cheek swelling is a problem for many people.
 One of the most common causes is eye allergies.
 If you know you have allergies or if your eyes itch you probably have eye allergies.
 There are some very good over the counter drops, like Patanol (olopatadine) that work well to reduce swelling.
 It is also helpful to watch your salt intake. ...Read more

 Depends: It depends on why your tonsils are large.
 If your tonsils are enlarged suddenly due to a bacterial infection (tonsillitis) then you may need antibiotics.
 If your tonsils are always large even when you are not sick, you could have them removed if you have sleep apnea.
 If only one tonsil is large, you should be seen by an ENT surgeon. ...Read more

 Cool compresses: Depending on the cause of the swelling, cool or cold compresses can help a lot.
 If an infection is causing the swelling, further treatment may be needed.
 Blepharitis is a common cause of eyelid swelling, you can get more info: http://www.2020vision.Com/blepharitis.Html. ...Read more

 Swelling is the enlargement of organs, skin, or other body parts.
 It is caused by a buildup of fluid in the tissues.
 The extra fluid can lead to a rapid increase in weight over a short period of time (days to weeks).
 Swelling can occur all over the body (generalized) or only in one part ...Read more

-- How to reduce swelling in a knuckle?
+- How to reduce swelling in the face?

-- How to reduce swelling in finger joints?
+- How to reduce swelling on the head?